Marcos-C7/cryptool/README.md

 ```
 ___

-We can obtain the hash of message given by either a raw bytes string or a text string:
+We can obtain the hash of a message given by either a raw bytes string or a text string:
 ```python
 h = ct.getHash(b"message")
 h = ct.getHash("message")